hitesh-garg-data/Sales-Dashboard-PowerBI/Readme.md

-# 📊 Sales Dashboard (Power BI)
+# 📊 Sales Performance Dashboard (Power BI)

-An interactive Power BI Sales Dashboard built to analyze regional and product-level sales performance using a clean, business-ready visual design.
+An interactive Power BI dashboard built to explore regional and product-level sales performance and practice clear KPI reporting, filtering, and visual structure.
-The dashboard provides instant insights through KPIs, bar charts, slicers, and trend analysis.
+This project focuses on building clean, interpretable visuals rather than deep financial or profitability analysis.

 ---

 ## 🔍 Project Overview
-This Power BI project visualizes a 3-month sales dataset to help stakeholders understand:
+This Power BI project visualizes a 3-month sales dataset to support exploratory sales analysis and dashboard interactivity, including:
 - Which regions generate the most sales
 - Which products perform best
 - How sales change over time